Economy of Scotland: Fishing

 The waters surrounding Scotland are some of the richest in Europe.
 Fishing is an economic mainstay in parts of the North East of Scotland and along the west coast, with important fish markets in places such as Aberdeen and Mallaig.
 Fish and shellfish such as herring, crab, lobster, haddock and cod are landed at ports such as Peterhead, the biggest white fish port in Europe, Fraserburgh, the biggest shellfish port in Europe, Stornoway, Lerwick and Oban.
+The seafood processing sector in Scotland supported over 3,790 jobs in 2022, 9% of the overall marine economic employment in the country.
+In 2023, the fishing industry generated £335 million in Gross Value Added (GVA) towards Scotland's economy, with £652 million worth of sea fish and shellfish being landed by Scottish vessels in the same year.

 There has been a large scale decrease in employment in the fishing industry within Scotland, due initially to the sacrifice of national fishing rights to the EEC on the UK's accession to the Common Market in the 1970s, and latterly to the historically low abundances of commercially valuable fish in the North Sea and parts of the North Atlantic.
 To rebuild stocks the EU's Common Fisheries Policy places restrictions on the total tonnage of catch that can be landed, on the days at sea allowed and on fishing gear that can be deployed.
+The Scottish fisheries sector raised concerns on agreements reached with the European Union (EU) in the aftermath of Brexit in regards to extending existing access for EU boats in exchange for "reduced checks and restrictions" on food exports.

 In tandem with the decline of sea-fishing, commercial fish farms, especially in salmon, have increased in prominence in the rivers and lochs of the north and west of Scotland.
 Inland waters are rich in fresh water fish such as salmon and trout although here too there has been an inexorable and so far unexplained decline in abundance over the past decades.

 Mineral resources

 Scotland has a large abundance of natural resources from fertile land suitable for agriculture, to oil and gas.
 In terms of mineral resources, Scotland produces coal, zinc, iron and oil shale.
 The coal seams beneath central Scotland, in particular in Ayrshire and Fife contributed significantly to the industrialisation of Scotland during the 19th and 20th centuries.
-The mining of coal – once a major employer in Scotland has declined in importance since the later half of the 20th century, due to cheaper foreign coal and the exhaustion of many seams.
+The mining of coal – once a major employer in Scotland – has declined in importance since the later half of the 20th century, due to cheaper foreign coal and the exhaustion of many seams.
 The last deep-coal mine was at Longannet on the Firth of Forth which closed in 2016.
 A modest amount of opencast coal mining continues.